 This article provides an initial foray in empirically mapping the effects of poverty porn from a donor perspective.
-We examined two key concerns of poverty porn: first, its limiting attitudinal engagement toward the cause, and second White saviourism.
-An eye-tracking study and large-scale survey of donor attitudes was used to assess these effects.
-In both cases, we found White female and informational frame conditions to generate the most engagement.
-Although a small but important body of studies has investigated beneficiary attitudes toward poverty porn (e.g., Bhati & Eikenberry, 2016; Chung, 2013), with the exception of Baker (2015), no previous study has empirically investigated donor attitudes in a poverty porn context.
+We examined two key concerns of poverty porn, first, its limiting attitudinal engagement towards the cause, and second white saviourism.
+An eye tracking study and large-scale survey of donor attitudes was used to assess these effects.
+In both cases, we found white female and informational frame conditions to generate the most engagement.
+Although a small but important body of studies has investigated beneficiary attitudes towards poverty porn (e.g. Chung, 2013; Bhati & Eikenberry, 2016), with the exception of Baker

+(2015) no previous study has empirically investigated donor attitudes towards in a poverty porn context.

-Although our survey sample comprises a predominantly White sample, this profile also matches that of people who regularly give to international relief charities (see the studies by James & Zagefka, 2017; Zagefka & James, 2015).
+Although, our survey sample comprises a predominantly white sample, this profile also matches that of people who regularly give to international relief charities (see Zagefka & James, 2015; James & Zagefka, 2017).
 Future studies should examine comparative effects of mixed ethnicity samples.
 A matter for future research concerns how ethnic minorities' reactions to advertisements that feature other minorities differ among donors with varying levels of ethnic self-identification.
 It is clear that matching the ethnicity of an announcer to an audience is complex.
 The psychological factors underlying this issue require detailed exploration in humanitarian fundraising appeals.
-Important unresolved questions included why exactly were male and non-White announcers less favored?
-What are the specific mechanisms which may shape the "White women effect" in humanitarian appeals?
+Important questions unresolved such as why exactly were male and non-white announcers less favoured?
+What are the specific mechanisms which may shape the 'white women effect' in humanitarian appeals?
 How prevalent has this image become in humanitarian imagery?

-Study 1 took place in laboratories, thus predisposing the findings to the Hawthorn effect, that is, bias arising from the very fact that participants knew they were being observed.
-While beneficiary attitudes toward poverty porn have been investigated from an ethnographic (Chung, 2013) and interpretivist (Bhati & Eikenberry, 2016) lens, donor attitudes toward poverty porn would also benefit from adopting increased mixed-method designs.
-As regards Study 2, only a limited set of independent variables could be included, and several known antecedents of each regressor were necessarily omitted.
-It would be interesting to test the influences of such variables on donor attitudes toward poverty porn (cf. Chang & Cheng, 2015).
-Deconstructing White female saviourism for instance may seek to explore further the racialized conditioning of attractiveness and likeability of spokesperson dynamics further.
-As with the majority of donor behavior studies, our investigation was also cross-sectional in nature.
-To assess the long-term effects of protest messages, in, for instance, creating the type of cognitive compassion and sustainable engagement advocated by Kennedy (2009) and Chouliaraki (2010), a longitudinal assessment would be warranted.
-Our study used an emotive shock example of poverty porn, and while these types of imagery remain embedded in contemporary humanitarian communications, alternative post-humanitarian appeals depicting beneficiaries could warrant interesting insights into future studies.
+Study 1 took place in laboratories, thus predisposing the findings to the Hawthorn effect, i.e., bias arising from the very fact that participants knew they were being observed.
+While beneficiary attitudes towards poverty porn have been investigated from an ethnographic (Chung, 2013) and interpretivist (Bhati & Eikenberry, 2016) lens, donor attitudes towards poverty porn would also benefit from adopting increased mixed method designs.
+As regards study 2, only a limited set of independent variables could be included and several known antecedents of each regressor were necessarily omitted.
+It would be interesting to test the influences of such variables on donor attitudes towards poverty porn (cf. Chang & Cheng, 2015).
+Deconstructing white female saviourism for instance may seek to explore further the racialized conditioning of attractiveness and likeability of spokesperson dynamics further.
+As with the majority of donor behaviour studies, our investigation was also cross-sectional in nature.
+To assess the long-term effects of protest messages, in for instance creating the type of cognitive compassion and sustainable engagement advocated by Kennedy (2009) and Chouliaraki (2010), a longitudinal assessment would be warranted.
+Our study used an emotive shock example of poverty porn, and while these type of imagery remains embedded in contemporary humanitarian communications, alternative post-humanitarian appeals depicting beneficiaries could warrant interesting insights in future studies.
 Given the paucity of empirical studies examining poverty porn, our study raises several important questions on creative content for humanitarian appeals.
 Since protest and informative messages did not significantly affect emotional arousal, what sorts of message would have made a substantial impact?
 What is the effect of beneficiary generated content?
-Were the results unique to newspaper or magazine-type advertisements, or would responses differ for messages delivered as videos on social media?
+Were the results unique to newspaper or magazine type advertisements, or would responses differ for messages delivered as videos on social media?
 Can humanitarian imagery be tested for fostering a solidarity-care ethical orientation and cognitive compassion?